thomas-melville/myNotes/General/Career_Development/kubernetes/secrets.md

 Secrets are used to make sensitive data available to Pods, passwords for example, in a secure way. i.e. not plain text.

+can be mounted into pods as volumes or environment variables

+Secrets are stored to the etcd store

 ```bash
 kubectl get secrets